How to spot bats

 If you're in the vicinity of one of our canals or rivers at dusk, look out for bats.
 Whether you're out in the country or in the centre of a city, you'll have a good chance of spotting one on a calm evening.

 Our environment team work hard to make sure that our 200-year-old network of tunnels, bridges and aqueducts welcome a variety of wildlife and provide suitable roosting areas for bats.
-So you have a good chance of seeing bats if you're on our waterways at the right time.
+Canals are also a great source of food and drink for bats.
+So you have a good chance of seeing these fascinating creatures if you're on our waterways at the right time.

 Bats are easier to spot during the summer months as they’re out hunting for insects.
+Around Halloween you can still seek out these much maligned and under-appreciated creatures before they hibernate for the winter.
 They’re fascinating to watch as they dart about catching their prey and showing off their agility.

 Choose a dark area.
 Many bats avoid bright street lighting and prefer to fly in the dark, so try to find a location with as little light pollution as possible.
 Don’t forget to take your torch for the walk home though.